allegro/axion-release-plugin/docs/configuration/ci_servers.md

 configuration page, add the `Additional Behaviour` called `Check out to matching local branch`.

+Jenkins pipeline now defaults to clone with a narrow refspec, and without tags (as of git plugin 3.4.0).
+That saves network bandwidth, time, and disc space.
+If you need tags in your Jenkins workspace, add the `Additional Behaviour` called `Advanced clone behaviors`.
+Adding that behaviour will enable fetching of tags.

 ## Bamboo

+### Enable tags fetch

+Bamboo fetches bare minimum of information from git.
+By default, it won't even fetch tags.
+To change this:

+-   go to plan configuration
+-   open *Repositories* tab
+-   choose code repository
+-   open *Advanced options*
+-   disable *Use shallow clones* option

+### Attach remote on build

 Bamboo does not fetch remotes list.
 Fortunately `axion-release` can attach itself to the remote using remote address passed via Bamboo